pachyderm/pachyderm/doc/pipeline_spec.md

 }
 ```

 This pipeline runs when the repo `my-input` gets a new commit.
 The pipeline will spawn 4 parallel jobs, each of which runs the command `my-binary` in the Docker image `my-image`, with `arg1` and `arg2` as arguments to the command and `my-std-input` as the standard input.
-Each job will get a part of the new commit as input because `method` is set to `map`.
+Each job will get a set of blocks from the new commit as its input because `method` is set to `map`.

-## Reduce

 ## Accessing the output of a job's parent